aliejabbari/Feature-Extraction-and-Classification-for-Persian-Handwritten-Word-Recognition/README.md

 ## Acknowledgments

-The author would like to express gratitude to the contributors of the Persian handwritten word dataset used in this research.
+I would like to express gratitude to the contributors of the Persian handwritten word dataset used in this research.
 Their efforts in curating the dataset have been instrumental in advancing research in this domain.

 ## References